kirstenopstad/parks/README.md

 ### MVP (Minimum Viable Product)
 * ✅ Application includes CRUD functionality and successfully returns responses to API calls.
 * ✅ README thoroughly describes all endpoints along with parameters that can be used.
-* ✅ Application includes a best effort at implementing at least one of the further exploration objectives: authentication, __versioning__, pagination, or CORS.
+* ✅ Application includes a best effort at implementing at least one of the further exploration objectives: __authentication__, __versioning__, pagination, or CORS.
 * ✅ README includes specific documentation on further exploration: what it is and how to use it.
 * ✅ Build files and sensitive information are included in .gitignore file and is not to be tracked by * Git, and includes instructions on how to create the appsettings.json and set up the project.
 * Project is in a polished, portfolio-quality state.